faranak-jahedi/ML-Projects/README.md

 Visualization:

 Create visualizations (e.g., line charts, bar charts) to represent trends in cryptocurrency prices over time or compare different cryptocurrencies.
-And also I can explore possibilities for creating new features, such as daily price changes, relative performance, or moving averages.
+Also, I can explore possibilities for creating new features, such as daily price changes, relative performance, or moving averages.

 Data Preprocessing: